Didier-ds/SME-vault/docs/AI_TEACHING_PROMPT.md

 ### **AI Confirms & Continues:**
 ```
 Exactly right!
-And that's the key security feature of Nexus Treasury...
+And that's the key security feature of SME Vault...

 [Continues teaching the next concept]
 ```